coto/coto.github.io/_posts/2026-02-21-continuos-supervision.markdown

 **Post-inference Evaluation →** RAGAS, Arize Phoenix and internal/external evaluators process the complete response.
 They generate a multidimensional score that is recorded in the supervision history.

-**Post-mortem Analysis →** The truly new component.
-Periodic analysis of error patterns over time: what type of questions consistently fail?
-In which domain does the system degrade?
-Is there temporal drift in the base model?
+**Post-mortem Analysis →** The transformation of error logs into Guardrail Layers.
+This is where the system analyzes error patterns over time to identify temporal drift.

-**Supervised Feedback Loop →** Findings from post-mortem analysis feed the next cycle: prompt system refinement, RAG index updates, reranking threshold adjustments, or signal for fine-tuning. **The system learns from itself.**
+**Supervised Feedback Loop →** Findings from the post-mortem are not just archived; they feed the next cycle by updating RAG index weights or refining the system prompt to prevent the same error from recurring.
+The system builds a "semantic memory" of its own failures to prevent future drift.

 This cycle transforms supervision from a one-time event into an **evolutionary process**.
 A system under CS is not only evaluated — *it improves structurally over time* as a direct result of its own supervision.
 That is what distinguishes CS from existing evaluation tools.